artis3n/nextcloud-ansible/README.md

 ## Contributions

 If you would like to contribute to this repo, fork the project and submit a pull request with your changes to `dev`.
+The playbook should successfully run on all of the [supported operating systems](supported-operating-systems-(hosts)).